Step 2: Exercise Regularly continued...

-Any physical activity that raises your heart rate counts.
-This includes activities such as:
+Any activity that raises your heart rate counts.
+It could be brisk walking, sports, housework, or yard work.

-- Some activity is better than none.
+- Remember that some activity is better than none.
 When you have a choice between walking or driving, choose walking.

-- Find activities that you like and keep you coming back.
+- Find activities that you like and that keep you coming back.

 - A smoker's heart rate drops within 20 minutes after the last cigarette.